RamfisCenteno/Spam-mail-detection/README.md

 # Dataset

-For the initial dataset, aproximately 5700 randomly emails were evaluated.
+For the initial dataset, aproximately 5700 random emails were evaluated.
 Dataset was pulled from the following github: https://github.com/hnawaz007/pythondataanalysis/tree/main/ML/data

 This dataset only contained 2 columns for the text and the label stating if the e-mail was an spam or not.